 For an especially difficult document, you may need to bring in the big guns and make an alphabet.
 Forensic examiners frequently use this technique.
 Simply make a key like the one at right by cutting and pasting (digitally using photo-editing software, or on paper with a photocopier) examples of identified letters.
 Add examples of every letter you know with a reasonable degree of certainty.

 When you’re faced with a difficult word, compare each letter to those on your key.
-Write down all of the possible letters of the word in a sort of matrix, such as the one at far right.
+Write down all of the possible letters of the word in a sort of matrix, such as the one below.
 According to this matrix, the first letter of this name could be an M or a U, we’re sure the next one’s an a, the two after that could be ts or ls, there’s definitely an h after that, and so on.
 Then you can scan the possibilities and make educated guesses of the right words.
 When you’re confident you know the word, write it on your photocopy of the document and type it in a separate transcription.

-5. Use tricks of the trade.
+5. More Tricks of the Trade

 Even the pros get stumped.
 Try their secrets when it happens to you: